SORTEE/CodeStandard/README.md

 **Authors:** Arthur V. Rodrigues, Cecilia Baldoni, Mattia Ghilardi, Saoirse Kelleher, Abhishek Kumar, Martin Luquet, Charlotte Recapet, Kevin R. Bairos-Novak, Giulia Masoero, Matthieu Paquet, Alfredo Sánchez-Tójar, Saeed Shafiei Sabet, Gabe Winter & Natalie E. van Dis

 The [Code Standard](CodeStandard/) is a piece of R code with accompanying metadata files that can be used as an accessible and easy way to implement transparent and reproducible practices in your own coding by example.
-To enable easy implementation of Open, Reliable, and Transparent (ORT) best practices for code sharing, we also offer a [repository template](Templates/) that you can download to get started with preparing your code for sharing, including clear folder structure, a README file template, analysis script template, and more.
+To enable easy implementation of Open, Reliable, and Transparent (ORT) best practices for code sharing, we also offer a [repository template](Templates/) that you can download to get started with preparing your code for sharing, including clear folder structure, a README file template, analysis script templates, and more.

 The Code Standard was created by members of the Society for Open, Reliable, and Transparent Ecology and Evolution ([SORTEE](https://sortee.org/)), coming together as a community to discuss good code sharing practices in Ecology and Evolution as part of a [Hackathon](Hackathon/) to review and rewrite an existing piece of R code coming from a published paper (see details in Rodrigues et al. 2026).